-Wall articulation, including balance of modelled and flat surfaces facades are likely to remain in prominent public view.
+Some buildings may extend considerably above their neighbours, and parts of their service orientated side and rear facades are likely to remain in prominent public view.
 It is important that such upper level facades are given visual interest with an architectural treatment.
 Consideration should be given to articulating these high level walls, often located close to boundaries, with openings, and architectural treatments including three-dimensional modelling.